thofisch/doc-api/docs/representations.md

 A *representation* (request/response) is concrete and real.
 Here we will offer guidelines as to what makes a good response design.
 To ensure scalability and longevity of the API, along with providing helpful responses that developers can understand and trust, we will cover what HTTP headers are appropriate in a response, which HTTP status codes to return, as well as how to include descriptive error representations on failures.

+    Updates & creation should return a resource representation

 ### HTTP Headers

 Headers ensure visibility, discoverability, routing by proxies, caching, optimistic concurrency, and correct operation of HTTP as an application protocol.